Sadaf-Tariq/pp2-kids-challenge/README.md

 # Credits
 * Content
-  * [Font awesome](https://fontawesome.com/) provided the icon for home for the score section
+  * [Font awesome](https://fontawesome.com/) provided the icon of home for the score section
   * [w3schools](https://www.w3schools.com/) helped me to use classLists
   * [Alvarotrigo](https://alvarotrigo.com/blog/disable-button-javascript/) helped me to disable option buttons
   * [StackOverflow](www.stackoverflow.com) helped me to adjust the image for each question